tari-project/tari/comms/dht/README.md

-# Tari comms DHT module
+# Taiji comms DHT module

-The Tari network messaging library.
+The Taiji network messaging library.
 See CommsBuilder for more information on using this library.